-Mazda MAZDA5 owners have reported 4 problems associated with tire pressure monitoring system (under the tire category).
+Mazda MAZDA5 owners have reported 4 problems related to tire pressure monitoring system (under the tire category).

-The vehicle having this issue was a 2010 Mazda Mazda5.
-The VIN of this vehicle was JM1CR2W38A_.
 While checking the customer's tire pressure as part of an oil change service, the valve stem broke.
 The valve stem was part of the tpms sensor resulting in the tire going flat and the car to become inoperable.
 A new tpms sensor was procured and we (the service center) had to pay the $205.
 77 to repair the fault.
-This tire pressure monitoring system issue occurred Thu., Nov.
-1, 2012.

 See all problems of the 2010 Mazda MAZDA5.